-This species has a long breeding season: Nests are found from October until August.
-The nest is a deep cup usually near water, sometimes roofed over (basketball-like), containing 4 to 8 eggs.
+The Masked Duck has a long breeding season—nests are found from October until August.
+The nest is a deep cup usually built near water, sometimes roofed over (basketball-like), containing 4 to 8 eggs.
 Males are believed to play a minor role in rearing the young.
-In Texas, Masked Duck numbers increase following wet cycles that create new ponds with emergent vegetation.
-Despite its small Texas population, estimated at 3,800, the species is legally hunted.
+Masked Duck numbers increase following wet cycles that create new wetlands with emergent vegetation.
+Population biology is poorly understood as populations are difficult to monitor though standardized surveys.
+Even so, the Masked Duck is hunted in many areas, though hunting is not well regulated and enforcement of existing regulations is typically lacking.
+Despite its small population in Texas (estimated at 3,800), the species is legally hunted.

 Johnsgard and Carbonell's (1) treatise on the stiff-tailed ducks, the most thorough treatment to date of this group, emphasizes how little is known of the Masked Duck compared to other stiff-tailed ducks.
 Even details on breeding biology and behavior from captive populations are lacking.
 Informed conservation of this species will depend on filling these gaps in knowledge.